Authors interview with Frances Dipper and Paul Naylor: Coastal Seas

 Conservation status: Common, non-threatened.

-Where to find them: Edible Crabs can be found year-round on rocky shores across the UK.
+Where to find them: Brown Crabs can be found year-round on rocky shores across the UK.
 The species is often found hidden under rocks and boulders but can also be found on mixed coarse ground and on muddy sand offshore.

 Shell width: 10-25cm, averaging around 15cm.